-- servername:port is the server name and port for the back-office URL. - filename is the name of the file to which the synchronization acknowledgment will be written to (for example, sync\ack.bin). - path is the path on the local machine where the transaction records to be synchronized were stored by the serverofflinesync tool.
+- siteID is the specific site ID-supplied by Revenera-for the back-office URL. - filename is the name and path of the file to which the synchronization acknowledgment will be written to (for example, offline\sync\syncack.bin). - path is the path on the local machine where the transaction records to be synchronized were stored by the serverofflinesync tool (for example, offline\sync).
 To specify a specific file, provide the path and file name.